 Marking Symbol Representing

 \checkmark This work is correct.

 • This work is incorrect (often seen in Maths)

 Wow! (a positive comment)

-Now (an area for development)
+\rightarrow Now (an area for development)

 Tuesbay A letter or number facing in the wrong direction.

 The kittens was drinking their milk Does this make sense?

 // A new paragraph is needed.

 Date?
 Date needed on work.

-Sound it out.
+$\overline{\bigcirc}$ Sound it out.

-ea Form letters correctly.

 Use finger spaces.

+(Can be drawn as just a finger) 10

-ABC Use capital letters appropriately.
+T the bad fox.
+(Teacher to correct with appropriate capital letter) Use capital letters appropriately.

 Р Vary punctuation.

 Write on the line.

 SP Check the spelling.

 \odot You have used ambitious vocabulary.

 HLTA HLTAs will not mark work, which they teach, but will traffic light and write HLTA next to this.

-Any independent writing for assessment purposes will not be marked in detail, and will be marked with an I - for independent.
+PC Pupil Conferencing

+S Supported Work

+VF Verbal Feedback